Welcome to Burgundy Class!

 Do you have time to spare or skills to share?
 Or BOTH?

 We welcome volunteers either regularly or as a one-off visit connected with the curriculum.
 You may like to come and help in class with group work, regular reading, or on days when we need extra adult help such as Design and Technology Days.
 We also need parent/carers to help when we go out of school on class trips, locally or further afield.
-Please contact Mrs Ward if you are able to offer some of your time.
+Please contact Miss Bell if you are able to offer some of your time.